 Solana is a new high-performance, permissionless, open-source blockchain project.
-It shares the name with the company that maintains the project located in San Francisco.
+It shares the name of the company that maintains the project in San Francisco.

-The Solana Network is built from the ground up, especially with scalability in mind.
+The Solana Network is built from the ground up, especially with scalability.
 The team aims to demonstrate that when a set of software algorithms are combined to implement a Blockchain, you can avoid network collapses and bottlenecks.
-In this way, the system maintains performance even when its demand is skyrocketing.
+This way, the system maintains performance even when its demand is skyrocketing.

-Unlike many blockchain projects that choose to create blockchain algorithms with additional complexities such as 'sharding,' Solana prefers to use existing architectures and algorithms and improve them.
+Unlike many projects that create blockchain algorithms with additional complexities such as 'sharding,' Solana prefers to use existing architectures and algorithms and improve them.

 Solana has sought to be scalable while still offering other features already present in any blockchain project, being secure and decentralized.